savochkin/PokerHandKata/README.md

 You've completed the kata when:
 - ✅ All 6 tasks completed in order
-- ✅ Implementation-tied tests removed (Task 1)
+- ✅ All tests passing (including new tests from Tasks 1, 4 & 5)
-- ✅ All tests passing (including new tests from Tasks 2 & 6)
+- ✅ Tests use parameterized tests where appropriate (Task 2)
-- ✅ Tests use parameterized tests where appropriate (Task 3)
+- ✅ HandRank uses Lombok annotations (Task 3)
-- ✅ HandRank uses Lombok annotations (Task 4)
+- ✅ ComparisonResult uses builder pattern (Task 4)
-- ✅ ComparisonResult uses builder pattern (Task 5)
+- ✅ Hand.getCards() returns unmodifiable list (Task 5)
-- ✅ Hand.getCards() returns unmodifiable list (Task 6)
+- ✅ Implementation-tied tests removed and `rank()` is private (Task 6)
 - ✅ No compilation errors or warnings
 - ✅ Code is clean and readable

 ## 💬 Discussion Points

 After completing all tasks, reflect on:
-- **Task 1:** Why are behavioral tests more resilient than implementation-tied tests?
+- **Task 1:** How did TDD help you catch bugs early?
-- **Task 2:** How did TDD help you catch bugs early?
+- **Task 2:** What are the benefits of parameterized tests?
-- **Task 3:** What are the benefits of parameterized tests?
+- **Task 3:** How much boilerplate did Lombok eliminate?
-- **Task 4:** How much boilerplate did Lombok eliminate?
+- **Task 4:** When should you use builder pattern vs constructors?
-- **Task 5:** When should you use builder pattern vs constructors?
+- **Task 5:** Why is immutability important in domain objects?
-- **Task 6:** Why is immutability important in domain objects?
+- **Task 6:** Why are behavioral tests more resilient than implementation-tied tests?

 ---